jkugalde/3DP-peristaltic-pump-stepper/README.md

 And a 4 mm soft hose, i think that i got mine from a medical drop counter.

 There are two version of the case, one with a mounting base holes and the other one smaller without this.

+The washer is to prevent friction from the impeller against the lid.

 # Manufacture